jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-If the test names mean to be descriptive, they might become long, and underscores to separate the 'pieces' may make it easier to read.
+If the test names mean to be descriptive, they might become long.
+Underscores to separate the 'pieces', may make it more readable.

 ### 'Hungarian' Notation